BioRDM/Network-Analysis/README.md

 |---------------- Trial Analysis
             (Contains datasets from the UOE Explorer (Pure) and RMarkdown files used to develop the code.)
 |---------------- assets
-            (Stores additional resources, such as the .tiff file for the font type used in the PDF report.)
+            (Stores additional resources, such as the .ttf file for the font type used in the PDF report.)
 |---------------- data
             (Contains datasets from the Centre for Engineering Biology at the University of Edinburgh.)
 |---------------- tests
-            (Includes trial datasets and code used during the development and testing of the repository.)
+            (Contains unit-tests for the package.)
 |------- .Rbuildignore
             (Specifies files and folders to ignore when building the R package.)
 |-------.gitignore